|

 subjects such as sketching, sewing, textiles, design and fashion marketing.

-After acquiring the necessary skills at fashion design school, you should focus
+After acquiring the necessary skills, you should focus

 on garnering industry experience.
 Creating and updating a portfolio is essential